sugurutakahashi-1234/ai-chat-md-export/README.md

 # 1. Install the tool
 npm install -g ai-chat-md-export

-# 2. Get your conversations.json file (see Getting conversations.json)
+# 2. Export your conversations from ChatGPT or Claude
-# Export from ChatGPT or Claude
+# → Get conversations.json file (see "Getting conversations.json" section below)

 # 3. Convert to Markdown
 ai-chat-md-export -i conversations.json
 ```

 That's it!
-Your conversations are now beautiful Markdown files.
+Your conversations are now organized, searchable Markdown files.

 ### Example Output